awsdocs/amazon-eks-user-guide/doc_source/managing-kube-proxy.md

    The version with `True` underneath is the default version deployed with new clusters with the version that you specified\.

-1. Update the add\-on to the version from the output in the previous step that is the same as the Kubernetes minor version of your cluster\.
+1. Update the add\-on to the version with `True` returned in the output of the previous step\.
+You can also update to a later version, if returned in the output\.

    ```
    aws eks update-addon \
        --cluster-name my-cluster \
        --addon-name kube-proxy \
        --addon-version v1.20.4-eksbuild.2 \
-       --resolve-conflicts
+       --resolve-conflicts OVERWRITE
    ```

+   If you remove the `--resolve-conflicts OVERWRITE` option and any of the Amazon EKS add\-on settings conflict with your existing settings, then updating the add\-on fails, and you receive an error message to help you resolve the conflict\.
+Before specifying this option, make sure that the Amazon EKS add\-on doesn't manage settings that you need to manage, because those settings are overwritten with this option\.
+For more information about Amazon EKS add\-on configuration management, see [Amazon EKS add\-on configuration](add-ons-configuration.md)\.

 ------

 ## Removing the `kube-proxy` Amazon EKS add\-on<a name="removing-kube-proxy-eks-add-on"></a>

+**Important**
-Removing the Amazon EKS add\-on from your cluster removes its functionality\.
-You should only remove the add\-on from your cluster if none of your pods are dependent on the functionality that the add\-on provides\.
-After removing the add\-on, you can add it again if you want to\.
+Removing the Amazon EKS add\-on from your cluster removes its pods from your cluster, not just the settings that were managed by Amazon EKS\.
+You should only remove the Amazon EKS add\-on from your cluster if none of the pods on your cluster are dependent on the functionality that the add\-on provides\.
+After removing the Amazon EKS add\-on, you can add it again if you want to\.

 ------
 #### [ eksctl ]